-In honor of today being me and my sweet Nate’s one year anniversary.
-We thought we would focus on three things that we learned before marriage and was able to try to implement them into our first year of marriage.
-Within the six months before we were married we did all kinds of things.
+In honor of today being me and my sweet Nate’s one year (now 3 years) anniversary.
+We thought we would focus on three things that we learned before getting married and was able to try to implement them into our first year of marriage.
+Six months before we were married we focused on learning things a couple should know before saying “I DO”.
 We planned the wedding, we did marriage counseling, we read a few books about marriage, and listened to many men and women share about their marriage experiences.

 You have to learn to fight for the marriage even when it is tough and easy to be selfish.
 Sometimes you simply have to start over and give each other many second chances.
 The first thing to always rely on is the Lord.
 He is a good venting buddy and He always responds with the best answers because He is the best father.
 You might cry to him, but afterwards you will realize He is exactly what you need in every situation.

 Being open and understanding each other allows for change to occur in each other’s hearts because of seeing each other’s perspective and weighing their words.
 To communicate effectively firstly you must listen first and be slow to speak.
 Instead of responding hastily to the other’s words or actions (whether they are offensive or discouraging, etc) it is important to listen to the whole story.

-- Change is important.
 When we are single and dating, we have certain habits and things we like.
 When you are married those habits and things you like will be challenged.
 For both of you to be a united front you need to have the willingness to change and grow with your spouse.
 Before marriage, I liked things in the kitchen or closet a certain way, after being married, I am learning that Nate likes things a certain way as well.

 I hope as you prepare to enter into this new season that CHRIST leads you, COMMUNICATION helps you, and CHANGE becomes a friend.
 There is so much in marriage, but for us these three things has helped us to learn to love each other better.
 Keep fighting and enjoy the good moments.
 Don’t focus so much on the bad that you miss the good.

-With love, hope and lots of smiles
+With love, hope and lots of smiles. -Winnie & Nathan